-One of the most iconic restaurants of any tour to North Korea with YPT is the Tongil Street duck BBQ restaurant located in an East Pyongyang residential neighbourhood.
+Pyongyang Duck BBQ Restaurant is one of the most iconic restaurants of any tour to North Korea.
+Known as the Tongil Street duck BBQ restaurant it is located in an East Pyongyang residential neighbourhood.

 Often the restaurant of choice for the final meal of tour, the restaurant is a communal experience requiring diners to get down and dirty and grill up their own dinner.

 The restaurant is a two-storey building and on any given day is generally packed with local Koreans and foreign tourists alike.